AnthonyLloyd/CsCheck/README.md

 See [why](https://github.com/AnthonyLloyd/CsCheck/blob/master/Why.md) you should use it, the [comparison](https://github.com/AnthonyLloyd/CsCheck/blob/master/Comparison.md) with other random testing libraries, or how CsCheck does in the [shrinking challenge](https://github.com/jlink/shrinking-challenge).
 In one [shrinking challenge test](https://github.com/jlink/shrinking-challenge/blob/main/challenges/binheap.md) CsCheck managed to shrink to a new smaller example than was thought possible and is not reached by any other testing library.
-The low ceremony generators make CsCheck a good choice for C#, but the superior automatic shrinking, performance and features will make it a good choice for all .NET languages.

 CsCheck also has functionality to make multiple types of testing simple and fast: